mpenet/alia/docs/intro.md

 ### Prepared statements

-Prepared statements still use `alia/execute`, but require 2 more
+Prepared statements still use `alia/execute`, but require 1 (optionally 2) more steps.
-steps: one to prepare the query, and one to bind values to a prepared statement.

 In order to prepare a statement you need to use `alia/prepare`
 ```